 Archived data (in paper and electronic form), described in Chapter 4.16.1, and are retained for the period of minimum 25 years.
 After expiration of the declared retention period, archived data may be destroyed.
-In the case of key and certification erasure, an appropriate procedure is executed with particular attention.
+In the case of key and certification erasure, according with the internal procedure.